IverMartinsen/simclr/README.md

-# A TensorFlow implementation of SimCLRv1
+# A TensorFlow implementation of SimCLR